EN

 1. Is the Reformation Walking Tour available in North America?

 Yes.
 It is sold through Blackwell's and shipped from the UK, so it can take a few days to arrive.
 Shipping costs are minimal from Blackwell's.
-(And free to UK addresses if you use the link above to go directly to their site and not through Amazon.)
+(And free to UK addresses if you go directly to their site and not through Amazon.)

 2. How long do the Reformation walks take?